 The boom is the horizontal pole on the mast, that holds the mainsail in place.

 The sails seem simple, but actually consist of many moving parts.
-The parts I list below work for most modern sailboats - I mean 90% of the.
+The parts I list below work for most modern sailboats - I mean 90% of them.
 However, there are all sorts of specialty sails that are not included here, to keep things concise.

 The mainsail is the largest sail on the largest mast.
 Most sailboats use a sloop rigging (just one mast with one bermuda mainsail).
 In that case, the main is easy to recognize.
 With other rig types, it gets more difficult, since there can be multiple tall masts and large sails.